Southwest Airlines is bringing back some of its international flights on July 1 — hooray! But with those will come some added requirements.

 When flying to Jamaica, you’ll need to fill out this travel authorization form and you could be required to take a test for the virus upon arrival.
 If you test positive, you may be required to quarantine and may not be able to leave the country for 14 days and at your own expense.

 Did this affect trips you had planned for summer and fall?

 What Happens If Southwest Cancels a Flight

-If Southwest cancels your flight, you are entitled to a full refund of the flight and anything else you paid for like Early Bird seating or bag fees.
-Refunds are given in the same form as you used to purchase the ticket: travel funds, cash, credit cards or points.
+If Southwest cancels your flight, you are entitled to a full refund of the flight and anything else you paid for like EarlyBird seating or bag fees.
+Refunds are given in the same form you used to purchase the ticket: travel funds, cash, credit cards or points.

-Enter your email to get a free PDF that shows you 10 easy things you can do to begin your journey toward flying free RIGHT NOW!
+Enter your email to get a free PDF that shows you 7 easy things you can do to collect miles from HOME for FUTURE travel!
 You'll also be added to Go to Travel Gal's weekly email newsletter list.